facebook/react/docs/docs/11-advanced-performance.md

 x === y; // true
 ```

-Although y was edited, since it's a reference to the same object as x, this comparison returns true.
+Although `y` was edited, since it's a reference to the same object as `x`, this comparison returns `true`.
 However, this code could be written using immutable-js as follows:

 ```javascript
 var SomeRecord = Immutable.Record({ foo: null });